-- To INCREASE the pressure setting, remove the relief valve cap and turn the adjusting screw inward, or clockwise.
-Replace the relief valve cap. - To DECREASE the pressure setting, remove the relief valve cap and turn the adjusting screw outward, or counterclockwise.
-Replace the relief valve cap.
+- To INCREASE the pressure setting, remove the relief valve cap, loosen the locknut, and turn the adjusting screw inward, or clockwise.
+Replace the valve cap. - To DECREASE the pressure setting, remove the relief valve cap, loosen the locknut, and turn the adjusting screw outward, or counterclockwise.
+Replace the valve cap.

-Refer to the individual Blackmer pump parts lists for spring pressure ranges.
-The pumps are supplied from the factory with the relief valve adjusted to the mid-point of the spring range, unless specified differently.
-If the pump is equipped with a Blackmer air valve, refer to setting and adjustment procedures in Blackmer Air Valve Instructions and Parts List No. 201-G00 or 201-H00.
+Refer to the individual Blackmer pump parts lists for various spring pressure ranges.
+Unless specified otherwise, pumps are supplied from the factory with the relief valve adjusted to the mid-point of the spring range.